It turns out that Macbeth bloke was real, doing in a Duncan but that was back in battle in 1040 and a bit before any Thane of Cawdor came along.

 Over time, Thane became Earl and Calder became Campbell but that was more through marriage than murder and the Calder-Cawdor-Campbells, or whatever they call themselves these days, still call this place home, sort of.

 The sinisterly titled Dowager Countess Cawdor is stepmum to the current incumbent, the 7th Earl of Cawdor.
-With the help of an Edinburgh courthouse, she kicked him out of the castle along with his wife and 3 kids in an act that wouldn't be out of place in the play.
+With the help of an Edinburgh courthouse, she kicked him out of the castle along with his wife and three kids in an act that wouldn't be out of place in the play.

 This pair are trying to convince themselves these are the good Campbells,